jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 --------------------------------------------------------------------------------

-1.This lab should take you a few hours to work through.
+1.In order to complete the exercises, you will need access to QTP or UFT and it's sample application Flight.

-2.In order to complete the exercises, you will need access to QTP or UFT and it's sample application Flight.
+2.I recommend you watch the videos (in HD) and try to follow along.

 3.The goal of this lab is to help you understand how to script flexible, automated tests using QTP/UFT.